scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 In particular the interactive forms dictionary contains the boolean ``NeedAppearances`` to be set in order for fields to be shown.
 If the forms being combined have different interactive form dictionaries, they will need to be merged.
-For our purposes since the source form is identical amongst the various copies, any ``AcroForm`` dictionary can be used.
+For the purposes here since the source form is identical amongst the various copies, any ``AcroForm`` dictionary can be used.